robsontissiano/leadpages/poc-ETL-2/README.md

 2024-10-08 14:33:15 - WARNING - Server error (HTTPStatusError: 500 Server Error).
 Retrying in 7 seconds (Attempt 1/5)
 ```

+The logs are being updated in "realtime" after every item read, and after push every 100 animals.
+The logs display the results page read, the items ids updated and when a failure happens and it is being worked in the background.
+In case it fails after the max retries it will log the error found.

+To read it in realtime when running the program one can open a new terminal in the root folder and use the command below:
+    ```
+    tail -f animal_loader.log
+    ```

 ## Formatting and correcting lint errors with black library:
 ```bash